What is a conversion form?

-If you run an e-commerce business or depend on leads to generate revenue from your website, the forms on your site will make or break your business.
+If you are an established entrepreneur and run an e-commerce business or depend on leads to generate revenue from your website, you already know that the forms on your site will make or break your business.

 A SalesForce study concluded that “companies that excel at lead nurturing generate 50 percent more sales-ready leads.”